Handbook for Families

-Tru admits students of any race, color, religion, sexual preference, national and ethnic origin to all the rights, privileges, programs, and activities given to students at the school.
-It also does not discriminate on the basis of race, color, religion, sexual preference, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletic activities, and other school-administered programs.
+Tru admits students of any nationality, ethnic origin, religion, sexual orientation, and gender identity to all the rights, privileges, programs, and activities given to students at the school.
+It also does not discriminate on the basis of nationality, ethnic origin, religion, sexual orientation, and gender identity in administration of its educational policies, admissions policies, scholarship and loan programs, athletic activities, and other school-administered programs.

 The school was originally founded and operated by Young Spirit Foundation, a tax-exempt 501c(3) corporation governed by an independent board of directors.
 In September 2014 the school incorporated separately as The Children's School of Art and Science with its own board of directors and in February 2015 received its own tax-exempt 501c(3) status (EIN # 47-1411854).
 In October 2016 the school's corporate name was legally changed to Tru.

 Carolyn Elloumi, President

 Dangsheng Liang, Director